By: Hunter Storm

 Citation Metadata

-Version Control: This page is part of the Hacking Humans Archive (1994–Present).
+Version Control: This article is part of the Hacking Humans Archive (1994–Present).
 Series: Human‑Layer Security Series — Report No. 1 (2026)

 Additional guidance: Citation Metadata for Hacking Humans